Mr. Cartoon: Production

-After 1988, the show aired once a week on Saturday mornings.
-The show's format returned to cartoons and host segments for the full hour, and this format remained until the end of the series.
+After 1988, in order to accommodate The Oprah Winfrey Show, Mr. Cartoon was moved to once a week on Saturday mornings.
+The show's format returned to Looney Tunes and Popeye cartoons with host segments for the full hour, and this format remained until the end of the series.

-By the 1980s, the show's theme music was a sped-up version of "Broddy Bounce" by Captain & Tennille.
+Prior to 1984, the show's theme music was Twelfth Street Rag.
+The show then switched to a sped-up version of "Broddy Bounce" by Captain & Tennille.
 In 1988, in keeping with the format change that year, the show began using the theme music from Double Dare as its own main theme.
 After the show moved to Saturdays, a piece of stock music was used as the theme.

 Although Jule Huffman made an effort to instill manners and good behavior with his instructions at the end of each episode, he was actually adamant that the content of the show should not be educational.
 Because of the 4 p.m. time slot, Huffman reasoned that most of his audience had just finished spending 6 hours or more at school, and he felt that the job of the show was to give them a break, not try to educate them more.
 When Huffman elected to retire in 1995 (at age 70), WSAZ opted to end production and air a syndicated educational show instead of finding a new Mr. Cartoon.
 Huffman blamed the demise of the show on the FCC's then-recent rule changes demanding more educational children's programming from local commercial stations, with WSAZ's program director telling the Associated Press that under the new FCC guidelines, it made more sense for the station to air a syndicated show that fit the guidelines than to try to continue production for The Mr. Cartoon Show.
 Although he would have retired anyway, Huffman made it clear that he resented these policy changes, insisting that television could not adequately teach subjects like science and math to an audience that would be instantly repelled if they sensed that a show was trying to teach them something.